annicamclean/markdown-notes/CSC 490 - SENIOR CAPSTONE/Jan. 30, 2025 - Notes (Learning React).md

 	);
 }
 ```
 You don't need the parentheses at the end of onClick because you would be calling the event handler function and all you have to do is pass it down.
-React will acutall
+React will acutally do the calling when the user clicks the button.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk0ODg1MjMsLTk1MDUyNDkzOCwxMTcwMD
+eyJoaXN0b3J5IjpbLTE4NTMzMzcyNTgsLTk1MDUyNDkzOCwxMT
-EzODg1LDg3OTQwMDExMCwxMTQ4OTEwNDA1LDI1MjA3MTEwNywt
+cwMDEzODg1LDg3OTQwMDExMCwxMTQ4OTEwNDA1LDI1MjA3MTEw
-Njk5NjMwOTY3LDkzNDE2NTM0MiwyMTM0NzUxMjk3LDE3MjI4Nz
+NywtNjk5NjMwOTY3LDkzNDE2NTM0MiwyMTM0NzUxMjk3LDE3Mj
-I5NCwtMTYzMDQ2NzE4Niw0OTc4MTg4MTBdfQ==
+I4NzI5NCwtMTYzMDQ2NzE4Niw0OTc4MTg4MTBdfQ==
 -->